djxprice/flownotes/README.md

    - Note is removed from Salesforce

 6. **Hide All Notes:**
-   - Click "Hide" to dismiss all notes at once
+   - Click "Hide" to dismiss all notes and rectangles at once
    - Click "Display" again to bring them back

+7. **Draw Rectangles:**
+   - Click "Note+" to create a new note
+   - Click "📐 Draw" button
+   - First click sets the starting corner
+   - Move mouse to define the rectangle
+   - Second click sets the opposite corner
+   - Press Escape to cancel drawing
+   - Rectangle is saved with the note

 ---